neume-network/neuIPs/neuIPs/neuIP-5.md

 However, when builders become operators, they enhance network decentralization and contribute value by developing apps that attract new users and generate novel data.
 These changes, though seemingly small, represent a significant step forward.
-By providing the means to deconstruct and decentralize Neume's schema, this proposal reinforces the vision of Neume as a credibly neutral, decentralized network of nodes, each contributing value through data.

-However, when builders become operators, they not only enhance network decentralization but also contribute significant value by producing and sharing data with the network.
-Their role is pivotal as they develop apps that attract new users and generate novel data, thereby driving the growth of the network.

-By providing the means to deconstruct and decentralize Neume's schema, this proposal reinforces the vision of Neume as a credibly neutral, decentralized network of nodes.
-This proposal is not just about structural changes to Neume, it also underscores the vital role of builder-operators, whose increased participation will drive the growth and decentralization of Neume, taking us closer to the vision of a truly decentralized network.
+By providing the means to deconstruct and decentralize Neume's schema, this proposal aims to enable new use cases and attract builder-operators to the network, resulting in a network that is credibly neutral and truly decentralized.

 ## Specification